Monster on the Campus

-Monster on the Campus (a.k.a.
-Monster in the Night and Stranger on the Campus) is a 1958 American black-and-white science fiction/horror film from Universal-International, produced by Joseph Gershenson, directed by Jack Arnold, from a script by David Duncan, that stars Arthur Franz, Joanna Cook Moore, Nancy Walters, Troy Donahue, and Whit Bissell.
-The film was theatrically released as a double feature with the British horror film Blood of the Vampire.
+Monster on the Campus is a 1958 American black-and-white science fiction/horror film from Universal-International, produced by Joseph Gershenson, directed by Jack Arnold, from a script by David Duncan, that stars Arthur Franz, Joanna Cook Moore, Nancy Walters, Troy Donahue, and Whit Bissell.
+The film was theatrically released by Universal Pictures on October 15, 1958, at various cities across the United States.

 The film's storyline tells of a university science professor who accidentally comes into contact with the irradiated blood of a coelacanth, which causes him to "regress" to being a primitive caveman.

 Plot

 Dr. Donald Blake, a science professor at Dunsfield University, receives a coelacanth.
 A student, Jimmy, asks Blake if the fish is really a million years old.
 Blake replies, "It's the species that's old.
 No change in millions of years.
 See, the coelacanth is a living fossil, immune to the forces of evolution".
 Blake teaches his students that man is the only creature that can decide whether to evolve or devolve and that "unless we learn to control the instincts we've inherited from our ape-like ancestors, the race is doomed."

 Inside the lab, Blake scratches himself on the teeth of the partially-thawed coelacanth, accidentally sticking his bloody hand into the water-filled container which held the fish.
 Molly Riordan, Dr. Cole Oliver's assistant, is present with Blake and offers him a ride home.
 Blake mentions he feels unwell and loses consciousness upon reaching Molly's car.

 A person or persons unknown attacks Molly at Blake's home.
 Madeline Howard, Blake's fiancée and daughter of Dr. Gilbert Howard, president of the university, arrives and finds the home in shambles and Blake moaning on the ground.
 Madeline calls the police after seeing the corpse of Molly hanging by her hair in a tree.

 Detective Lt.
 Mike Stevens and Detective Sgt.
 Eddie Daniels find a "deformed" handprint on a window and Blake's tie clasp in Molly's dead hand.
 They take Blake downtown when he admits that he cannot remember anything after getting into Molly's car.

 Concluding that someone holding a grudge is trying to implicate Blake in Molly's murder, Stevens releases him.
 He assigns Daniels as Blake's bodyguard and tells Blake that Molly's autopsy showed she died of fright.